 To sum it up

 It’s pretty obvious those who revised the novel didn’t like homoeroticism.
 It’s also obvious that Della Van Hise did.
 The mind meld is one helluva big metaphor for sex, right?
-If not, why did the censors remove it?
-They also removed everything hinting at bare chests, although we all know that captain Kirk was allowed to run almost naked through the series without anyone complaining.
+If not, why did they remove it?
+They also removed everything hinting at bare chests, although we all know that our dear captain Kirk was allowed to run almost naked through the series without anyone complaining.
 Could printed words be even more “harmful” than that?

 What other words went into the trash can?